 If you have decayed teeth, you will likely need a filling to restore strength and health to your natural teeth.
-Dr. Lewis or Dr. Laventure will gently remove the decayed portion of the tooth, taking care to preserve the rest of the healthy tooth structure.
+Dr. Schuyler or Dr. Laventure will gently remove the decayed portion of the tooth, taking care to preserve the rest of the healthy tooth structure.
 Our practice always prioritizes making sure that your filling material is matched as closely as possible to the color of your natural teeth.

 Ignoring a bad toothache or cavity can result in the need for drilling and filling, or the tooth decay could continue to worsen and end up as a tooth extraction.
 It’s much easier and more comfortable to fill a cavity with our team than to allow decay to worsen, and you’ll never regret preserving your smile and keeping up with good oral health.